« Previous Page

 antibodies to the

-Rh factor in the mother’s blood.
+Rh factor in the mother's blood.
+In this case:

 If test results show that antibody amounts are increasing during